Ron Turcotte: Career

 Turcotte began his career in Toronto as a hot walker for E. P. Taylor's Windfields Farm in 1960, but he was soon wearing the silks and winning races.
 As an apprentice jockey, he rode Windfields's Northern Dancer to his first victory.
 He gained prominence with his victory aboard Tom Rolfe in the 1965 Preakness Stakes.

 Turcotte soon started working with Canadian trainer Lucien Laurin at the racetrack in Laurel, Maryland.

 In 1972, he rode Riva Ridge to victory in the Kentucky Derby and the Belmont Stakes.

 Turcotte became internationally famous in 1973 when he rode Secretariat to win the first Triple Crown in 25 years, with records in each race and Secretariat's phenomenal finish 31 lengths ahead of the field in the Belmont.
 A photograph of Secretariat winning the Belmont, with Turcotte looking over his shoulder at the pack far behind, became famous.
 Turcotte was North America's leading stakes-winning jockey in 1972 and 1973.
 He was the first jockey to win back-to-back Kentucky Derbies since Jimmy Winkfield in 1902 and the first jockey ever to have won five of six consecutive Triple Crown races (matched in 2015 by Victor Espinoza).

 He was voted the prestigious George Woolf Memorial Jockey Award, which honors a rider whose career and personal conduct exemplifies the very best of participants in the sport of thoroughbred racing.
 He was the first person from Thoroughbred racing ever to be appointed a member of the Order of Canada.

 Turcotte's career ended on July 13, 1978, when he fell from his horse, Flag of Leyte Gulf, during the 8th race at Belmont Park.
 He suffered injuries that rendered him a paraplegic.
+Turcotte sued the New York Racing Association and Jeffrey Fell, another jockey in the race, but ultimately lost the case.

 He was inducted into the National Museum of Racing and Hall of Fame in 1979.
 He was voted into the New Brunswick Sports Hall of Fame and in 1980 was inducted into Canada's Sports Hall of Fame.
 In 1984 he became the first recipient of the Avelino Gomez Memorial Award, given annually to the jockey who is Canadian-born, Canadian-raised, or a regular in the country who has made significant contributions to the sport.

 In 2015, a statue of Secretariat and Turcotte crossing the finish line at the Belmont Stakes was unveiled in Turcotte's hometown of Grand Falls, New Brunswick.